VanZandtr/mtgbot/README.md

 ## Notice!
 This is a work in progress.

-Please assume there will be issues (though I hope you won't encounter any).
-I will triage issues as I receive them.
+Please assume there will be issues (finger crossed I caught all the edge cases), but I will triage these as I receive them.

 Thanks!